camerxnlol/61040-fa25-assignment-4/all-api-spec.md

 }
 ```
 ---
 ### POST /api/Reaction/remove

-**Description:** Removes a specific emoji reaction by a user from a post.
+**Description:** Removes a specific emoji reaction that a user previously added to a post.

 **Requirements:**
-- EXISTS r IN Reaction SUCH THAT r.post == post AND r.reactingUser == reactingUser AND r.reactionType == reactionType
+- A reaction from the specified user with the specified emoji must exist on the post.

 **Effects:**
-- delete r from Reaction WHERE r.post == post AND r.reactingUser == reactingUser AND r.reactionType == reactionType
+- The matching reaction is deleted.

 **Request Body:**
 ```json